 Unlike their exteriors, the in many ways.
 But their interiors consisted of irregularly shaped rooms that were generally planned without much thought, with a plethora of lathe turned balusters, wooden grilles, table legs, and spindles.
 Victorian interiors were opulent

 The important rooms of the house had painted wainscots, parquet flooring, ceilings with false beams, heavy trims and huge moldings made almost always from golden oak wood.

 The art periods style made excessive use of unrelated textures and patterns often resulting in wallpaper with garish patterns, oriental rugs covered with animal skin (bear, lion or tiger) complete with a head and snarling mouth with furniture and furnishings of hybrid styles cluttering the room.

 Their fireplaces had marble slab mantels with arched fireplace openings and brightly coloured tiles or bricks for mantel facings while window coverings were made of thick heavy textiles with valances, swags & tails, and heavily fringed jabots.

-On the last note, the influence of science, invention, industry, and geographical expansion had a major impact on how people perceived the decorative arts, and as these new interests became profitable ventures, the American people became more occupied with them, placing creative and decorative arts on the "back burner".
+On a last note, the influence of science, invention, industry, and geographical expansion had a major impact on how people perceived the decorative arts, and as these new interests became profitable ventures, the American people became more occupied with them, placing creative and decorative arts on the "back burner".